E.S. v. Austria (2018)

 E.S. v.
-Austria was a case held before the European Court of Human Rights (ECtHR) case where the court upheld a domestic court's fine on an Austrian woman who had called Mohammed a pedophile.
+Austria was a case held before the European Court of Human Rights (ECHR) case where the court upheld the criminal conviction of an Austrian woman for the crime of Herabwürdigung religiöser Lehren (in English: "disparaging religious doctrines" or "mocking religious teachings") because she had called Muhammad a pedophile..
+This was due to "the right of others to have their religious feelings protected".

 The applicant, E.S.
 (Elisabeth Sabaditsch-Wolff), is an Austrian national who was born in 1971 and lives in Vienna.

 In October and November 2009, Mrs S. held two seminars entitled "Basic Information on Islam", in which she discussed the marriage between the Islamic prophet Muhammad and a six-year old girl, Aisha, which was consummated when she was nine.
 Inter alia, the applicant stated that Muhammad "liked to do it with children" and "...
 A 56-year-old and a six-year-old? ...
 What do we call it, if it is not paedophilia?".

 On 15 February 2011, the Vienna Regional Criminal Court found that these statements implied that Muhammad had had paedophilic tendencies, and convicted Mrs S. for disparaging religious doctrines.
 She was ordered to pay a fine of 480 euros and the costs of the proceedings.
 Mrs S. appealed but the Vienna Court of Appeal upheld the decision in December 2011, confirming in essence the lower court's findings.